 23. Use multiple conversion points

 To generate more leads, give people options.
-Those options could include placing a variety of calls to action (CTAs) on different pages; trying out new designs and improving the copy on those CTAs; using on-page forms or newsletter subscriptions; trying out pop-ups or even experimenting with chatbots.
+Those options could include placing a variety of calls to action (CTAs) on different pages; testing new designs and improving the copy for those CTAs; using on-page forms or newsletter subscriptions, or experimenting with pop-ups or even chatbots.
 The paths to conversion are many.

 24. Put calls to action in your blog

-Not only can your blog benefit your SEO efforts, but it can provide a point of conversion with calls to action.
+Not only can your blog benefit your SEO and GEO efforts, but it can also drive conversions through calls to action.
 Use CTAs within your blog posts as a non-invasive, relevant nudge towards an offer.

 For example, if your blog is about lead generation, you might want to point people towards an offer about landing pages.